erinvm/WWofPlants/README.md

 # The Wonderful World of Plants
----

 This app was developed to support users in their garden decision making process when selecting appropriate plants for their environment.
 The app allows users to input a variety of variables that may be desirable attributes or necessary limitations of potential plants.
-Thy are then given a list of (no more than 30 items at this time) of plants that meet their inputs.
+They are then given a list (no more than 30 items at this time) of plants that meet their inputs.

 ## Getting Started
 Besides a secrets document for a unique Trefle API key, and the python packages listed below, all necessary files can be found within this Git repository.
+Running 'final_project.py' will allow access to the app at 'http://127.0.0.1:5000/' your web browser.

 ### Prerequisites:
 Users of this app will need the following packages